Akbar1007/Frameworks-Test/README.md

 ## Purpose

 This project helps understand the strengths and weaknesses of each JS framework (or library).
-You can also determine the best fit for different use cases.
+You can also determine the best fit for yourself and different projects.